02 Nov 2020

 How to respond to a grievance against you

-If it’s a grievance about a particular manager, then they themselves mustn’t personally be in charge of overseeing the hearing wherever feasibly possible.
-As well as ensuring impartiality, it helps to protect the integrity of the grievance process.
+If it’s a grievance about a particular manager, then they can't be in charge of overseeing the hearing.
+This should always happen, no matter the feasibility.
+This ensures impartiality and helps to protect the integrity of the grievance process.

-Instead, consider referring the issue to the HR department, another manager or supervisor that could approach with impartiality.
+Instead, consider referring the issue to the HR department.
+They will help approach another manager or supervisor that could mediate with impartiality.

 How to file a grievance against an employee